(Redirected from Dan Carnevale)

 - School Canisius College

 Danny Carnevale was a very successful minor league manager, winning 5 league titles in 9 years of managing.
 He played from 1937 to 1953 in the minor leagues.
-Carnevale was also a coach for the 1970 Royals.
+Carnevale was also a coach for the Kansas City Royals in 1970.
 He was a first cousin of Sibby Sisti.
-Additionally, he was a scout for the Athletics, Baltimore Orioles, Kansas City Royals and Cleveland Indians.
+Additionally, he was a scout for the Oakland Athletics, Baltimore Orioles, Royals and Cleveland Indians.

 Danny broke in with the 1937 Perth-Cornwall Bisons, playing third base and hitting .354 with 100 RBI, tied for third in the Canadian-American League.
 Called up to the parent Buffalo Bisons, Carnevale hit only .216/~.293/.275 in 375 AB, splitting his time between third and short, where the regulars were Smokey Joe Martin and Greg Mulleavy.
 Sent back down to the Wilkes-Barre Barons, Danny hit .255 with 2 HR and 36 RBI in 1939.
 He split 1940 between the Winston-Salem Twins (.194, 5 RBI) and Buffalo (.225/~.278/.267 in 78 games as the primary backup to Mulleavy at short and Jimmy Outlaw at third).